Skip to main content

-We’ve developed solutions to enable better business outcomes in all of these areas.
+We’ve developed solutions to enable better business outcomes in all these areas.
 For example, our asset performance management (APM) solutions pull data from assets to identify their current performance, life expectancy and risk of failure.
 When organizations have this essential and accurate information in real time, they can make better informed and proactive decisions ― leading to greater reliability, reduced costs, and increased life cycle value of their assets.
 By codifying current processes, we can help our customers implement automation to optimize those processes, a capability that is especially important in these times of limited workforce mobility.
-At Hitachi ABB Power Grids, we break down data silos to provide information and actionable insights based not on function but on how the organization wants to use the data to enable electrification.
+At Hitachi Energy, we break down data silos to provide information and actionable insights based not on function but on how the organization wants to use the data to enable electrification.
 APM is the starting place, providing the opportunity to maximize the return on assets currently in operation.
 Imbued with artificial intelligence (AI), APM enables organizations to quickly make decisions based on historical data and suggested actions, to automatically act, and to automatically evolve or optimize processes — these are all phases on a journey toward autonomy.

 We predict that the adoption of electrification is going to be a megatrend.
 Electricity, not fossil fuel, will become the backbone of the energy industry.
 And digitalization is the enabler of all the megatrends across the electrical space.
 Digitalization offers the opportunity to optimize legacy processes and adopt new approaches that change operational processes in both energy production and distribution.
 It allows organizations to host more disruptive technologies such as solar and wind, and make active, data-driven changes in how to balance the grid and drive reliability.
-By leveraging data-driven innovation, organizations can apply analytics based on data from technologies including the Internet of Things (IoT), AI and machine learning, to fuel better decisions and optimize processes.
+By leveraging data-driven innovation, organizations can apply analytics based on data from technologies, including the Internet of Things (IoT), AI and machine learning, to fuel better decisions and optimize processes.

 There are many worldwide benefits to be gained through the move to electrification, including:

-Head of Digitalization, Hitachi ABB Power Grids
+Head of Digitalization, Hitachi Energy

-David Goddard is Head of Digitalization for Hitachi ABB Power Grids and is responsible for driving the company’s digital evolution.
+David Goddard is Head of Digitalization for Hitachi Energy and is responsible for driving the company’s digital evolution.
 He was previously with Cisco Systems in various executive leadership roles, most recently being responsible for the global IoT practice.
 In his earlier roles with Cisco, he led Cisco Customer Assurance, the crisis response organization, and the security research and operations organization.
 He holds a bachelor’s degree in telecommunication and electrical engineering.